GSG-CF05/delivery-app-team11/README.md

 ## How does this delivary app work?
 - In the begining The user can see the landing page, it contains all categories of coffees that the shop sell.
-- Each category containes multiple items, and the price is listed under each item.
+- Each category containes multiple items. and the price is listed under each item.
 - After selecting the order, the user press "+" and he will be taken to the product detail page.
 - This page contains product details in terms of ingredients and price, the user can then confirm his order from this page by clicking on "Add to card"
 - In the next page he will find his orders, and move to Payment Gateway.